MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-filterinfos.md

 ---
 title: FilterInfos object
 description: Contains a collection of all the available FilterInfo objects.
-See the FilterInfos (ImageProcess) property on the ImageProcess object for detail on accessing the FilterInfos object. ms.assetid: '4cef3c1d-f6e9-458c-b540-9233b6a46f7b'
+See the FilterInfos (ImageProcess) property on the ImageProcess object for detail on accessing the FilterInfos object. ms.assetid: 4cef3c1d-f6e9-458c-b540-9233b6a46f7b
+keywords:
+- FilterInfos object WIA Automation
-keywords: ["FilterInfos object WIA Automation", "FilterInfos object WIA Automation , described"]
+- FilterInfos object WIA Automation , described
 topic_type:
 - apiref
 api_name: